 Is a cover letter the same as a resume?

 No, a cover letter is not the same as a resume.
 Your resume is a mandatory document summarizing up to 10 years of relevant skills and experience per page.
-These documents follow one of three specific resume formats
+It typically follows one of three specific resume formats

 Learn About Our Writing Standards